Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Proposed Method

-\textbf{a) Attribute Guided Attention Network} First, we select local visual regions and statistically bound them to filter out noisy information.
-Then, AGAN applies a two-step dense attention mechanism to construct an attribute-weighted feature embedding.
+First, we select local visual regions and preserve region-wise global information.
+Then we statistically bound the local regions to filter out irrelevant information.
+Then, the two-step dense attention mechanism constructs an attribute-weighted features.
 In Figure~\ref{f1}, the blue and green shaded parts on AGAN show the two levels of attention mechanism, respectively.
-The feature embedding holds the redundancy-free visual information, the probability of the most relevant attribute to the visual regions and the likelihood of having that attribute in the class.
-Finally, a classifier utilizes the learned feature embedding to infer class decisions.
-To reduce the source class bias while learning the classifier, we optimize a target class loss.
+Then AGAN constructs the feature embedding utilizing the output of the attention mechanism.
+The feature embedding holds global representation, redundancy-free, and attribute-weighted local visual information (the probability of the most relevant attribute to the visual regions and the likelihood of having that attribute in the class).
+Finally, a classifier utilizes the feature embedding to infer class decisions.
+To reduce the source class bias while learning the classifier, we optimize a transfer learning loss.

+\textbf{Constructing Visual Regions.} For simplicity and consistency, in line with \cite{xu2015show} and \cite{huynh2020fine}, we divide an image $I$ into $r$ equal sized regions, $I_1, \ldots, I_r$.
+We use a CNN to extract features for the $r$ regions.
+For example, the feature vector of the $i^{th}$ region is $f_i=f_{\Theta}(I_i)$, where $\Theta$ denotes parameters of the CNN.
+Note that the CNN is frozen.

+\textbf{Exploring Global Information.} To learn global discriminative features compatible with the local region features, we apply region-wise global average pooling on the local feature vectors $F= \{f_i\}_{i=1}^r$.
+This operation provides us with a feature vector $F_g\in \mathbb{R}^{r}$, where $F_{g_i}$ represents the average global information of the $i^{th}$ local region feature $f_i$.

+\textbf{Learning Relevant Information.} {We want to reduce highly irrelevant information from the extracted local feature space $F= \{f_i\}_{i=1}^r$ by restricting the information propagation from $F$ to $F^{\prime}$.
+This will reduce the interruption of redundant information in the attribute-weighted feature embedding.}